 Claims by the government of Bangladesh that Rohingya refugees have moved of their own volition to an island in the Bay of Bengal deserve to be taken with a pinch of salt.
 The island is regularly flooded and only emerged from the sea 20 years ago, and several Rohingya people have told aid workers that they were forced to go there against their will.

 Non-animal meat. grown from chicken cells in a laboratory without causing any pollution, is now on sale to consumers in SIngapore.

 In Russia, a man suspected of being the "Volga Maniac" has confessed to murdering 26 women.

 Billions of people in the most deprived parts of the world are suffering from a lack of clean water.

 6.7 million Syrian refugees are enduring winter without sufficient blankets and shelter to keep them warm, and 9.3 million don't have enough food.

 Belarus, where thousands of people march every weekend against the tyrannical rule of President Alexander Lukashenko, has opened its first nuclear power plant only 40 miles away from Vilnius, the capital city of Lithuania.

 In Afghanistan, bombings and shootings continue to cause death and mayhem and thousands of people have fled their homes.
 In Jalalabad people were so desperate to obtain visas to go to Pakistan that several people were killed in a crush outside the consulate.
-According to the UN 5,939 Afghan civilians died in violence in the first 9 months of this year.
+According to the UN 5,939 Afghan civilians died in violence in the first 9 months of 2020.